 This sleeper by a guy in Ohio named Thrasher Banks was, by far, the best amateur effort in podcasting that I came across in 2019.
 No spoilers here.
 Let's just say a series of murders in rural Ohio in the late-1980s takes the narrator (and all of us listeners) to some surprising and highly unexpected places.
 An easy binge at just five episodes; let's hope Thrasher has another podcast up his sleeve in 2020.

 There's no way not to binge-listen this mesmerizing tale of young love gone horribly wrong, set in both southern and (later) northern California.
 Journalist Neil Strauss turns in a Pulitzer-worthy performance as he meticulously documents the suspicious disappearance of an aspiring Albanian actress from Macedonia, Adea Shabani, and her relationship with another aspiring actor: her all-American boyfriend Chris Spotz.

 It's the 1970s -- the Cold War is raging -- and the charred remains of a woman's body are discovered in a remote valley in Norway.
 Despite a thorough police investigation, which includes finding the woman's belongings in a storage locker at a nearby bus station, her identity is never determined.
 The only thing the authorities can say with certainty is that she's not Norwegian.
 So who was she, where did she come from, what was she doing there and, finally, what happened to her?
-Those are the questions this gripping collaborative podcast between NRK (Norwegian Public Radio) and the BBC hope to answer.
-In a year of outstanding podcasts, this is the one that will stay in my mind the longest after we move from 2019 to 2020.
+These are the questions this gripping collaborative podcast between NRK (Norwegian Public Radio) and the BBC hope to answer.
+In a year of outstanding podcasts, this is the one that will likely stay in my mind the longest as we move into 2020.